M2 medium tank: Production

 Chrysler was appointed to manage a new tank plant, the Detroit Arsenal Tank Plant, to manufacture the M2, and the US Government contracted on 15 August 1940 for 1,000 vehicles to be produced at a rate of 100 a month and to be delivered by August 1942 at a fixed price of $33,500 per tank.
 Events in Europe made it obvious that the M2 was obsolete, and the government modified the contract two weeks later, before production began.
 Instead of M2 medium tanks, the plant would now build 1,000 M3 medium tanks once they had been designed.
-In the interim production of the M2 was given to the Rock Island Arsenal, where 94 M2A1s were built up to August 1941.
+In the interim production of the M2 was given to the Rock Island Arsenal, where 94 M2A1s were built up to August 1941, of which 88 in 1941.
 The M2A1 had slightly better armor and a slightly larger turret than the original M2, since it had the turret from the M3 light tank, with gun mantlet armor 2 inches (51 mm) thick.